Carnegie Mellon University

 The Center for the Neural Basis of Cognition (CNBC) offers a certificate graduate training program in collaboration with ECE and several other affiliated doctoral programs at Carnegie Mellon University and the University of Pittsburgh.
 The program trains interdisciplinary scientists interested in understanding how cognitive processes arise from neural mechanisms in the brain.
 Students combine intensive training in their chosen specialty with broad exposure to other disciplines that touch on neural computation and problems of higher brain function.

-Students entering the ECE Ph.D. program with a M.S. degree may petition the GSC for one CNBC course to be counted towards fulfillment of an ECE breadth area and course requirements.
+Students entering the ECE PhD program with a MS degree may petition the GSC for one CNBC course to be counted toward fulfillment of an ECE breadth area and course requirements.
 One other CNBC course will be allowed to count as an ECE-related course with no GSC petition required.
-The student will then need to take four more courses: two more to satisfy the CNBC requirements, and two more to satisfy the ECE breadth requirement and the 48 units required for an ECE Ph.D.
+The student will then need to take four more courses: two more to satisfy the CNBC requirements and two more to satisfy the ECE breadth requirement and 48 units required for an ECE PhD.

-All students who are planning to complete the CNBC graduate training program along with an ECE Ph.D. are required to meet with their faculty advisor to discuss their course plans.
-The course plan must then be discussed with the Graduate Affairs Office (HH1113).
+All students planning to complete the CNBC graduate training program along with an ECE PhD are required to meet with their faculty advisor to discuss their course plans.
+Their plans must then be discussed with the Graduate Affairs Office (HH1113).